Steering Committee

 Heather Nicol

-Heather Nicol (Academic Co-Director)
+Heather Nicol (Director)

 Heather Nicol is Professor of Geography and Director of the School for the Study of Canada at Trent University in Canada, where she coordinates the Circumpolar Studies Diploma.
 She is the author of many articles and books exploring the political geography of the Circumpolar North, with a specific focus on the North American Arctic and Canada-US cross-border relations.
 In 2015-16 she was a Fulbright Scholar and Visiting Fulbright Chair to the Center for Canadian Studies and Henry M Jackson School of International Studies at the University of Washington.
 For further details, please see Dr Nicol's Trent University faculty profile.